-When you flip a coin as Kerrich does in the first section of chapter 16, you're taking a sample of the number of heads.
+When you flip a coin as Kerrich does in the first section of chapter 16, you are, in a sense, taking a sample of the number of heads.
 You can expect half of the tosses to result in heads (with our fair coin.)
 So the number of heads that you actually get will follow the formula: